lpsinger/ligo.skymap/README.md

 These should become optional because they are only needed by BAYESTAR.

 * glue
-* Currently depends on SWIG bindings for lal, lalsimulation, lalinspiral, and lalinference.
+* Currently depends on SWIG bindings for lal, lalsimulation and lalinference.
-* Can eliminate dependencies on lalinspiral and lalinference.
+* Can eliminate dependencies on lalinference.
 * lal and lalsimulation should be available through `minlal` wrapper.

 ## Build dependencies